anrayliu/pyvidplayer2/documentation.md

   `True`, the given time will be added or subtracted to the current time.
 Otherwise, the current position will be set to the given time exactly.
 Time must be given in seconds, with a precision limit of 3 decimals.
 If the given value is larger than the video duration, the video will seek to the last frame.
-To understand the intuitive parameter, it is important to understand that the `frame` attribute represents the next frame to be rendered.
+Remember that the `frame` attribute represents the next frame to be rendered.
 Most people expect seeking to already display the frame they want, but this will require incrementing `frame` by one extra.
 To force `frame` to be exactly correct (which is one frame before requested position), set intuitive to `False`.
+Intuitive seeking does not work for Raylib and wxPython.
 - `seek_frame(index: int, relative: bool = False, intuitive: bool = False) -> None` - Same as `seek()` but seeks to a specific frame instead of a timestamp.
 For example, index 0 will seek to the first frame, index 1 will seek to the second frame, and so on.
 If the given index is larger than the total frames, the video will seek to the last frame.
-To understand the intuitive parameter, it is important to understand that the `frame` attribute represents the next frame to be rendered.
+Remember that the `frame` attribute represents the next frame to be rendered.
 Most people expect seeking to already display the frame they want, but this will require incrementing `frame` by one extra.
 To force `frame` to be exactly correct (which is one frame before requested position), set intuitive to `False`.
+Intuitive seeking does not work for Raylib and wxPython.
 - `update() -> bool` - Allows video to perform required calculations. `draw` automatically calls this method, so it doesn't need to be explicitly called.
 Returns `True` if a new frame is ready to be displayed.
 - `draw(surf: pygame.Surface, pos: (int, int), force_draw: bool = True) -> bool` - Draws the current video frame onto
   the given surface, at the given position.
 If `force_draw` is `True`, a surface will be drawn every time this is called.
 Otherwise, only new frames will be drawn.
 This reduces CPU usage but will cause flickering if anything is drawn under or above the video.
-This method also returns whether a frame was drawn.
+This method returns whether a frame was drawn.
 - `preview(show_fps: bool = False, max_fps: int = 60) -> None` - Opens a window and plays the video.
 This method will
   hang until the video finishes. `max_fps` enforces how many times a second the video is updated.
 If `show_fps` is `True`, a counter will be displayed showing the actual number of new frames being rendered every second.
 If using a